As you know, Superbowl is coming up. Anyone who is a sports fan is going to be huddled in front of the big screen watching it.

 #1 – Serve good food.

 Some good choices for food that’s easy to prepare (or buy pre-made ahead of time): pizza, chicken wings, and meatballs.
-Couple one or two of those with chips, popcorn, soda, and beer — along with a fun dessert like football cupcakes — and you’re party is sure to be a winner in the food department!
+Couple one or two of those with chips, popcorn, soda, and beer — along with a fun dessert like football cupcakes — and your party is sure to be a winner in the food department!

 Are you cooking or catering?
 Starting from scratch or gathering pre-made goodies from the market?
 Calling in a bunch of pizzas, pot-lucking it or sticking to simple snacks? … If you are catering or ordering in, call NOW and make sure that your order can be accommodated in time — it’s rarely too early to get the order in and if you think that a particular place has perfect Superbowl-style snacks, so do lots of other people.
 Get in there and get it set.
 If you are cooking or pulling together pre-made stuff from a market, make your shopping list.
 Source